mrgranero/OneWeb/STYLEGUIDE.md

 ### Uncompiled Scss comments

 	// Are like this.
 They are stripped on compile.

-## Tabs to indent code

-One tab (equal to 4 spaces) is used to indent / nest markup and Scss

-	.example {
-		color: #bada55;
-		font-family: Baskerville, Georgia, serif;
-		font-weight: 300;
-		left: 1em;
-	}

 ## CSS rules are sorted alphabetically (that's teh intention at least!).